 “Teen suspected in violent crime spree arrested”

 Violence is a public health, social and political problem.
-But physicians, mental health professionals, teachers, and law enforcement deal with the effects in the course of our work every day.
+Physicians, mental health professionals, teachers, and law enforcement deal with the effects in the course of our work every day.

 The article concludes with a summary of “opportunities for prevention.”
 The emphasis is on starting in childhood to address the factors than can lead to violence and to focus on the family unit and schools.